thedarkwinter/chksyntax/README.md

 chksyntax
 =========

-chksyntax - recursive syntax checker for multiple languages
+chksyntax - Recursive syntax checker for multiple scripts / languages

-currently supports: bash, php, perl, python, ruby
+Currently Supports: bash, php, perl, python, ruby
     - going to add more in the future

-Usage: chksyntax [arguments]
+Usage: chksyntax [arguments] [files|paths]
   -h this help
   -r recursive
   -v verbose, output even when passed
-  -d dont ignore unknown files
+  -i ignore unknown files

+You can also put a file called .chksyntax in your home directory or a project directory containing default configuration

+Valid options

+scripts=( bash php )    - Only check these scripts paths=( path1 path2 )   - For a project directory where you only want to check particular sub directories maxdepth=10             - The depth for recursion where 1 is not recursive ignore=1                - ignore unknown script types verbose=1               - be verbose